unicef/publicgoods-toolkit/procurement.md

-KEY RECOMMENDATION: client + " should participate directly in technical development, even if only to a small degree, in order to create credibility and connection with vendors and contractors and to contribute to maintaining a consistent open source culture.
+KEY RECOMMENDATION: client + " should participate directly in technical development, even if only to a small degree, in order to create credibility and connection with vendors and contractors and to contribute to maintaining a consistent open-source culture.

 Furthermore, by requiring OSQA to sign off on code submissions, an agency can enforce standards in the one way that vendors cannot
 ignore: it stands between vendors and reaching their contracted deliverables.
-That is, it allows an agency to enforce open source process compliance as a condition of being paid on time.
+That is, it allows an agency to enforce open-source process compliance as a condition of being paid on time.

-KEY RECOMMENDATION: client + " should require acceptance of code into the open source repository as part of the definition of contractual delivery in software milestones.
+KEY RECOMMENDATION: client + " should require acceptance of code into the open-source repository as part of the definition of contractual delivery in software milestones.

-At every stage, the software should be ready for open source engagement, and OSQA is an agency's assurance that this is true.
+At every stage, the software should be ready for open-source engagement, and OSQA is an agency's assurance that this is true.

 Sitting on the tree is only one aspect of an OSQA program.
 There are